California fires spread, fouling air and spurring evacuations - France 24

 "Just today, the president of the United States threatened the state of California --- 40 million Americans that happen to live here in the state of California -- to defund our efforts on wildfire suppression, because he said we hadn't raked enough leaves," Newsom said.
 "Can't make that up."

-Many of the fires are burning in unpopulated areas and have chewed through some 771,000 acres overall.
+The governor told reporters in an update Friday that most of the fires are burning in unpopulated areas and have chewed through some 771,000 acres -- the size of the state of Rhode Island.

+He also walked back some of his criticism of Trump, saying the president had been open to helping the state in its firefighting efforts.

+"There is not one phone call I have made to the president where he hasn't quickly responded, and almost in every instance has responded favorably ... as it related to these wildfires," Newsom said.

+"He may make statements publicly, but the working relationship privately has been a very effective one," he added.

+The governor said several states, including Oregon, New Mexico and Texas, sent reinforcements to help battle the fires.

-The smell of smoke lingered in San Francisco and other regions for the third consecutive day on Friday, with authorities urging people to stay indoors.
+Meanwhile the smell of smoke lingered in San Francisco and other regions for the third consecutive day on Friday, with authorities urging residents to stay indoors.

 "The many fire complexes burning around the Bay Area and Central Coast will keep skies hazy and smoky, at least in the short term," the National Weather Service said.

-Authorities in the Bay Area, which encompasses seven counties, said an air quality alert was in effect through Sunday.
+Authorities in the Bay Area, which encompasses seven counties, issued an air quality alert in effect through Sunday.

-Authorities have said the fires -- grouped together and identified through three-letter monikers because of the high number of blazes across many counties -- were caused by nearly 11,000 lightning strikes that hit the northern half of the state as it bakes under historic high temperatures, including a record of 130 degrees Fahrenheit (54.4 degrees Celsius) in Death Valley.

 © 2020 AFP